Grenada, West Indies

 -

 Students from St. George’s Medical School spend the evening in one of the local bars.
-The university, although mostly populated with American and British students, is situated quietly and beautifully amid the scenery, surprisingly blending in and casting little shadow on the rest of the island.
+The university, although mostly populated with American and British students, is situated quietly amid the scenery, surprisingly blending in and casting little shadow on the rest of the island.